stfab/my-website/_posts/2023-04-02-data-lakehouse-as-single-source-of-truth.md

 First, delta tables extend the popular file format [Apache Parquet](https://parquet.apache.org/).
 This, in turn, is a column-oriented data file format designed for efficient data storage and retrieval.
 You can think of it this way: in a Parquet file, each column is stored as a contiguous unit, one after the other.
 This is in contrast to row-based formats, such as CSV or JSON.

 ![An image showing a logical table representation on the left and its row layout and column layout on the left.](/assets/img/parquet.png)
-_Row-based vs. Column-based Representation, Copyright: [Dremio](https://www.dremio.com/resources/guides/intro-apache-parquet/)_
+_Row-based vs. Column-based Representation, Image source: [Dremio](https://www.dremio.com/resources/guides/intro-apache-parquet/)_

 More precisely, a Parquet file is divided into so-called Row Groups.
 These represent a logical, horizontal partitioning of the data in rows.
 Each Row Group contains a Column Chunk, i.e. a part of the data for a specific column.
 This is guaranteed to be contiguous, which simplifies reading data sets with significantly more rows than columns.
 Last, the Column Chunks are once again divided into several Pages, which are indivisible regarding compression and encoding.